In this article, we will focus on how buf mod

 file.

-as specified in the buf.yaml
+module as specified in the buf.yaml

 file:

-If there is an import statement like:
+file contains an import statement like:

 module for the same import path.

-Tips for Managing Imports
+Tips for managing imports

 -

-Use clear and consistent import paths: Avoid using generic names for your Protobuf files and organize them in a clear directory structure.
+Use clear and consistent import paths.
+Avoid using generic names for your Protobuf files and organize them in a clear directory structure.
 This helps prevent conflicts and makes imports easier to understand.

 -